HLHSCI 249 - Medical Terminology - Vickie Valenziano, RN, MSN

 If you are a COC student but not enrolled or on the waitlist for this course, and you want to add, email me between 7 am and 11:00 pm and I will let you know if there is a spot available.

-I will not add students after the first 2 days of class.
+I will not add students after the first 5 days of the semester.

 Additional Resources